 About The Author:

 Susan Lacke does 5Ks, Ironman Triathlons, and everything in between to justify her love for cupcakes (yes, she eats that many).
-In addition to writing for Competitor, she serves as Resident Triathlete for No Meat Athlete, a website dedicated to vegetarian endurance athletes.
-Susan lives and trains in Phoenix, Arizona with three animals: A labrador, a cattle dog, and a freakishly tall triathlete boyfriend.
+Susan lives and trains in Utah with three animals: A labrador, a cattle dog, and a freakishly tall triathlete husband.
 She claims to be of sound mind, though this has yet to be substantiated by a medical expert.
 Follow her on Twitter: @SusanLacke